whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 permalink: /agile/design_thinking
 breadcrumb: True
 ---

+## Integrating Agile and LxD

+In this article, we compare multiple approaches to learning and development.
+While many models and frameworks exist, our emphasis will be on three complementary perspectives:

+**Adapted Agile** – an iterative, feedback-driven process that guides how learning solutions are planned, built, and refined.

+**Design Thinking Process** – a human-centered, creative problem-solving process that ensures solutions meet learner needs.

+**Merrill’s Principles of Instruction** – a problem-centered, modular instructional design framework that ensures learning is effective, efficient, and engaging.

+These three perspectives form the foundation of the discussion that follows, shaping how we integrate Learning Experience Design (LxD) with Agile methodologies in education.

-## Agile Development
+## Adapted Agile

 Agile development and educational design share a common challenge: effective assessment and improvement require intentional planning and feedback.

 - In software, Test Driven Development (TDD) ensures that testing is built into the development cycle.
 - In education, Backwards Design emphasizes starting with assessment goals before planning instruction.
 - Design Thinking brings these ideas together by centering the user—whether that’s a learner or a software customer—through empathy and defining a clear point of view (POV).

 This approach ensures that each sprint is not just a sequence of tasks, but a continuous loop of improvement driven by user needs and team reflection.